DisQada/PathFinder/README.md

 Copyright © 2022 [Nabil Alsaiad](https://github.com/nabil-alsaiad)

-The jsdoc-action GitHub action is licensed under the [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0).
+This tool is licensed under the [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0).
 See the [LICENSE](LICENSE) file for more information.

 # Getting started